charlesweir/WordImagesAndTables/README.md

 This plug-in makes Word into a desktop publisher, making it easy to put images and tables in frames and lay them out automatically.

 On its own, Microsoft Word is pretty poor at positioning images and tables.
 You have to position images manually; captions don't work very well; and when you add text or change anything everything ends up in a mess.
 But it doesn't have to be like that.
-Other word processing packages are rather good at positioning images and tables: Latex users point with pride at its clever image positioning; FrameMaker flows everything around pictures.
-But Microsoft Word is programmable, so why not make Word do the same?
+Other word processing packages are rather good at positioning images and tables: Latex users point with pride at its clever image positioning; FrameMaker flows everything around pictures; InDesign and QuarkExpress do wonderful things.
+Yet Microsoft Word is programmable, so why not make Word do the same?

 This add-in does just that.
 It makes it easy to insert pictures and tables within frames, and lays out all those frames in your document in a pleasing way so that each frame is as close as possible to the main reference to it, without being constrained to be on the same page.